AndrewDurrant/open-mic-api/NOTES.md

 # CAPSTONE REQUIREMENTS
-1. App must do something interesting/useful
+1. App must do something interesting/useful *DONE*

-2. App must be a fullstack app (React, CSS, Node, Express, PostgreSQL)
+2. App must be a fullstack app (React, CSS, Node, Express, PostgreSQL) *DONE*

-3. App must not use a third-party API
+3. App must not use a third-party API *DONE*

 4. Client and API deployed separately, stored in separate GitHub repos

 5. Both client- and server-side code must be tested.
 At a minimum, you should test the happy path for each endpoint in your API and include a smoke test for each component in your React client

-6. Your app must be responsive and work just as well on mobile devices as it does on desktop devices.
+6. Your app must be responsive and work just as well on mobile devices as it does on desktop devices *DONE*

-7. All code must be high quality, error-free, commented as necessary, and clean.
-When a hiring manager looks at your code, you want them to think, "This person has great coding habits".
-There should be no errors in the console.
+7. Code must be high quality, error-free, commented as necessary, and clean

-8. The styling on your client must be polished.
-That means choosing fonts and colors that make sense, correctly sizing different components, and ensuring that it looks great on both mobile and desktop devices.
+8. The styling on your client must be polished *DONE*

-9. The content of your app must be clear and readable.
+9. The content of your app must be clear and readable *DONE*

-10. You must use vanilla CSS for styling capstones.
-Frameworks like Bootstrap are not permitted.
-We've found that employers prefer to see candidates who demonstrate a true understanding of CSS.
+10. You must use vanilla CSS for styling capstones *DONE*

-11. You must have comprehensive README files for both GitHub repos (we'll discuss this step in detail at the end of this module).
+11. You must have comprehensive README files for both GitHub repos

-12. Your app must have a landing page that explains what the app does and how to get started, in addition to pages required to deliver the main functionality.
+12. Your app must have a landing page that explains what the app does and how to get started, in addition to pages required to deliver the main functionality *DONE*

-13. You must deploy a live, publicly-accessible version of your app.
+13. You must deploy a live, publicly-accessible version of your app

-14. Your app must live at a custom URL and include a Favicon (we'll cover this later in the module).
+14. Your app must live at a custom URL and include a Favicon

 15. Your app must work across different browsers (Chrome, Firefox, and Safari at a minimum)

-16. If you choose to include an authentication system in your app, you must set up a demo user account and indicate on the landing page how to use it.
+16. If auth in app, you must set up demo user and indicate on landing page how to use it